Instant Pot Asparagus: Make perfect asparagus every time with this quick and easy guide to preparing it in your instant pot!

-- Place the asparagus on the cooking rack inside the instant pot.
+- Place the asparagus on the steaming rack inside the instant pot.

 - Add the required amount of water and lemon slices, if desired.

 - Place the cover on the Instant Pot.
-Lock it in place and make sure the cover valve is in “seal” position.
+Lock the lid in place and make sure the pressure valve is in “seal” position.

 - When the timer goes off, quickly release the pressure.